How Do Temperature and Shade Affect Solar Panel Efficiency?

 How Heat Affects Solar Panel Efficiency

-Many of our customers in Massachusetts want to know exactly how changes in heat can affect solar panel performance.
-Solar panels are generally tested at about 77°F and are rated to perform at peak efficiency between 59°F and 95°F. However, solar panels may get as hot as 149°F during the summer.
+Residential solar panels are generally tested at about 77°F and are rated to perform at peak efficiency between 59°F and 95°F. But solar panels can get much hotter than that, especially during the summer.
+Just how hot do solar panels get?
+In direct sunlight, they can reach temperatures of 150°F or higher.
 When the surface temperature of your solar panels gets this high, solar panel efficiency can decline somewhat.

-That said, keep in mind that solar panels are made from highly durable materials that are designed to withstand extreme outdoor conditions — from freezing winter weather to intense summer heat.
+That said, keep in mind that solar panels are made from highly durable materials that are designed to withstand extreme outdoor conditions, from freezing winter weather to intense summer heat.
 Moreover, the exact temperature of your solar panels will depend on factors like air temperature, geographic location, level of direct sunlight, and roofing material.
-An experienced solar contractor understands how to select and install solar panels to minimize any minimal effects of heat on solar panel efficiency.
+Boston Solar is an experienced solar contractor that has installed over 5,000 solar energy systems.
+We install the best solar panels and products for the New England climate and will make sure your solar panels perform optimally in all weather conditions.

 If you really want to understand how much energy your solar panels may produce depending on the temperature outside, check the temperature coefficient on the manufacturer’s data sheet for your solar panels.
 The temperature coefficient tells you, in a percentage per degree Celsius, how much power a solar panel will lose when the temperature increases by 1 degree over 25°C (77°F).

-For example, the temperature coefficient of LG NeON® 2 solar panels is -0.38% per one degree Celsius.
-This means that for every one degree Celsius above 25°C, the maximum efficiency of an LG NeON® 2 solar panel will decrease by 0.38%.
+For example, if the temperature coefficient of a solar panel is -0.38% per one degree Celsius, its maximum efficiency will decrease by 0.38% for every degree above 25°C (77°F).
 Conversely, for every one degree Celsius below 25°C, the maximum efficiency of that solar panel will increase by 0.38%.
-(Yes — cooler, sunny weather is best for your solar panels and can help offset any decreased efficiency in the summer.)
+(Yes—cooler, sunny weather is best for your solar panels and can help offset any decreased efficiency in the summer.)

-So, if the outside temperature were 82°F (or 28°C) — the average daily high in Boston in July — and the surface of an LG NeON® 2 solar panel were roughly that same temperature, solar panel efficiency for that solar panel would decrease by just 1.14%.
+If the outside temperature were 82°F (or 28°C)—the average daily high in Boston in July—and the surface of the panel in this example were roughly that same temperature, solar panel efficiency for that solar panel would decrease by just 1.14 percent.

 How Shade Affects Solar Panel Efficiency

-Shade may come from a number of sources, including trees, roof components like chimneys and dormers, or even other solar panels.
-(Keep in mind, however, that shade on a roof tends to change throughout the day as the sun travels through the sky.)
-Fortunately, a good solar contractor can help you assess your property before installing your solar panels to determine its solar potential — and how solar panels should be installed for maximum efficiency.
-Our Boston Solar team of engineers and designers will take all shading into account when designing your system for your home.
+Shade may come from a number of sources besides clouds, including trees and roof components like chimneys and dormers.
+Keep in mind, however, that the shade on a roof tends to change throughout the day as the sun travels through the sky—your roof may still be a good candidate for solar even if it receives some shade throughout the day.
+We will assess your property before installing your solar panels to determine its solar potential and design a custom solar array that maximizes efficiency and output on your roof.

 Maximize Your Solar Panel Efficiency with Boston Solar